Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-As a side note, this pie does not need any additions, as even I think whipped cream would be excessive for it.
+As a side note, this pie does not need any additions.
+Even whipped cream may be excessive.
 Some colorful fruit would certainly look quite gorgeous on it as decorations.
 Strawberries, blackberries, maybe some mint—all are good options for garnish.

 - 1 1/2 cups graham crackers, (equivalent to 9-10 graham crackers) (optional with store bought crust)